-The smart bells usually installed at the front door comprise a press button, HD camera, passive infrared sensor, and Wi-Fi electronics.
+The smart doorbells usually installed in our homes comprise a press button, HD video camera, passive infrared sensor, and Wi-Fi electronics.
 They are connected to the home Wi-Fi-network.

-When the smart bell senses motion or pressed by a visitor, it signals the paired smartphone or other electronic device.
+When it detects movement around the front door or the button pressed by a visitor, it signals the paired smartphone..

-When the user receives a signal from the visitor, he sees the video coverage showing the visitor at the door, and they can have an audio conversation.
+Users will have to receive the signals to see video coverage of the visitor at the door, and they can have a 2-way audio discussion..

-The recorded video is usually stored in the internet cloud and can be retrieved even if the smart bell spoiled or was stolen.
+The recorded video is stored in the internet cloud and can be retrieved even if the smart bell spoiled or stolen.

 1. Are doorbell transformers AC or DC?

 Doorbell transformers and all other forms of transformers use alternating currents.
 Transformers don’t use direct current because they are direct, stable, and cannot produce current.
 There must be a relative motion between a conductor and the magnet to produce the current.

-Read the working principle of an electrical transformer here.
+Read the working principles of an electrical transformer here.

 2. Are doorbell wires dangerous?

-Doorbell wires are of low voltage between 8 – 24 volts and as such cannot shock you.
+Doorbell wires are of low voltage between 8 – 24 volts and cannot shock you.
 The household currents, which are dangerous, are usually stepped down to low voltage by the bell transformer before use.